 However, if the data can’t prove that the obvious solution is the best solution, the DMAIC project must be put into action.
 It can be implemented in two ways.
 The first option is the team approach.
 In this case, skilled individuals in quality and process improvement lead the team while working on their everyday responsibilities.
 In this case, a process or quality improvement expert from the team can be assigned to multiple projects.
 Usually, these are long-term projects which take months to be completed.

 The second approach involves the kaizen event method.
 This is an intense progression through the DMAIC process, usually completed in a week.
 The quality and process improvement expert should do the preparation work.
-This work is centered on the measure and define phases.
-The analysis, improve and control phases are carried by a team of individuals working only on the DMAIC process for the duration of the kaizen event.
+This work is centered on the measuring and defining phases.
+The analysis, improvement, and control phases are carried out by a team of individuals working only on the DMAIC process for the duration of the kaizen event.

 The advantages of using the DMAIC model are: